elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ---
 page_title: "Elastic Cloud: ec_deployment"
 description: |-
-  Provides an Elastic Cloud deployment resource.
-This allows deployments to be created, updated, and deleted.
+  Provides an Elastic Cloud deployment resource, which allows deployments to be created, updated, and deleted.
 ---

 # Resource: ec_deployment

-Provides an Elastic Cloud deployment resource.
-This allows deployments to be created, updated, and deleted.
+Provides an Elastic Cloud deployment resource, which allows deployments to be created, updated, and deleted.

 ~> **Note on traffic filters** If you use `traffic_filter` on an `ec_deployment`, Terraform will manage the full set of traffic rules for the deployment, and treat additional traffic filters as drift.
 For this reason, `traffic_filter` cannot be mixed with the `ec_deployment_traffic_filter_association` resource for a given deployment.